dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 .. note::
     This feature is currently only available on request.
 Please contact the Dockstore team at `discuss.dockstore.org <https://discuss.dockstore.org/t/opening-helpdesk-tickets/1506>`__ if you want to participate.

-* Automatically mints DOIs for all Git tags pushed to GitHub repositories that have a corresponding entry in Dockstore
+* Automatically mints DOIs for all Git tags pushed to GitHub repositories that have a corresponding published entry in Dockstore
 * The DOIs are minted in the Zenodo Dockstore community
 * No Zenodo account is required to mint DOIs
 * A linked Zenodo account is required to edit DOIs